 Removing Felony Bar for Individuals Seeking a Name Change: HB 2542 brings our state’s overly-restrictive name change law, in line with the majority of other states and helps those who are transgender, gender-expansive people and survivors of human trafficking live safer and more authentic lives by removing the ten-year waiting period and the lifetime ban.

-Contact your state representative in support of HB 2553:
+Contact your state senator in support of HB 2542:

-Decriminalize HIV: SB 655 repeals the harmful Illinois law that criminalizes people living with HIV.
+Decriminalize HIV: HB 1063 repeals the harmful Illinois law that criminalizes people living with HIV.
 Currently people living with HIV can face the threat of arrest, prosecution, and incarceration without any transmission taking place.
 Repealing this law would treat HIV like any other chronic disease.

 Protect BIPA: More than a decade ago, Illinois enacted the Biometric Information Privacy Act (BIPA), which establishes standards for how companies much handle our sensitive biometric data.
 The law requires companies to inform us in writing what data is being collected (our fingerprints, face prints, etc) and obtain the person’s written consent for the way this data will be collected and used.
 Over the past few years, the law has worked to protect our basic personal information.